Why Table Church?

 Would you be prepared to invite a small MONTHLY gathering, I asked members of the congregation with whom I’m in ministry?
 We’ll see how the first few go and I’ll adapt them as I receive your feedback.
 I’m also very open to your questions and suggestions about Table Church and to offering a worship based on response to things that have come up for you in your gatherings.

 I’ll post a sample gathering that several groups in the congregation I’m with followed in September.
 Please feel free to use and share it with attribution.
-Following that I’ll post each month for the month coming up.
+Following that I’ll prepare a gathering reflection each month for the month coming up.
+Only the September, October and November are posted here but if you’d like to join the e-mail list to receive the gatherings each month as they come out, just contact me.

 How does it work?